 Never belittle them or name call.
 Don’t criticize the behavior in front of their friends.
 Pull them aside, just as a good boss would with an employee and discuss the issue.

-You can totally let them know you are disappointed in a way that doesn’t make them feel like a terrible kid.
+You can let them know you are disappointed in a way that doesn’t make them feel like a terrible kid.
 Criticize the action, not the person.

 7. QUICK TO CRITICIZE, SLOW TO PRAISE